 Throughout this DIY home workout program I have provided alternatives for exercises.
 Some people may wish to choose 3 exercises and complete 1 set of each, while others may prefer one exercise from each group but complete 3 sets.
 Choose exercises you are comfortable with and either modify the difficulty according to your current fitness level or increase the intensity when required.

-Feel free to comment below with any questions!
+Feel free to get in touch with any questions!